Intlcaht/DataForge/app/sidecar/tasks.md

-Okay, let's break down the development of the Icaht Sidecar into detailed tasks.
-We'll organize these tasks into logical phases to guide the development process.

 ## Phase 1: Core Functionality - Service Registration and Basic Proxying

 This phase focuses on the fundamental ability of the sidecar to register services and create basic, un-enriched proxies.